2019-2020 Course Catalog

 Help develop resources and technical assistance for community projects and community research.

 Function as an information and educational resource in the community.
 Provide leadership for cultural preservation.
 Facilitate training for tribal economic development.

 Statement of Principle

 All students in associate degree and certificate programs need to complete courses that meet the General Education Requirements located on page 8.
-The General Education Program at LCOOCC is intended to provide a foundation for future academic and career success.
+The General Education Program at LCOOC is intended to provide a foundation for future academic and career success.
 It presents an array of disciplines enabling our students to make informed decisions, develop an understanding of diversity, and create enthusiasm for learning.
-Built into the foundation of LCOOCC is the strong heritage and ethnicity that the college and the community have to offer.
-While meeting the needs and standards of a sound General Education, LCOOCC has incorporated materials in the curriculum coursework to include the culture, wisdom, and self-determination of the Lake Superior Ojibwe.
+Built into the foundation of LCOOC is the strong heritage and ethnicity that the college and the community have to offer.
+While meeting the needs and standards of a sound General Education, LCOOC has incorporated materials in the curriculum coursework to include the culture, wisdom, and self-determination of the Lake Superior Ojibwe.

 Every effort has been made to make this publication accurate.
 However, all policies, procedures, costs and curricula are subject to change.
-This publication is not intended to be a contract, either explicit or implied, and Lac Courte Oreilles Ojibwa Community College reserves the right to make changes to the information contained herein.
+This publication is not intended to be a contract, either explicit or implied, and Lac Courte Oreilles Ojibwe College reserves the right to make changes to the information contained herein.